 That’s 9 extra points per dollar, up to 225,000 additional points, which adds up to total initial bonus offer potential of 325,000 points.

 Annual Fee Increase

 With new benefits, the Platinum Card’s annual fee is going from $550 to $695.
-(See rates and fees.)
-This applies now to new accounts.
+(See rates and fees, terms apply to offers) This applies now to new accounts.
 Existing cardholders (accounts open prior to July 1, 2021) will see the increase starting with annual renewal dates beginning January 1, 2022.